 Later, reading my reasons for choosing the new genre option helped me immensely: I stayed on track.
 The Decision Journal also helped me to review good and bad decisions I’ve made.
 With luck, I’ll make fewer dumb decisions in future.

 Try creating a Decision board.
 It’s useful to keep track of others’ comments and your research.
-I take photos of notes I’ve made in my journal to add to the board.
+I take photos of notes I’ve made in my handwritten journal to add to the board.

 2. Stress-free email when you send messages to Trello’s boards and cards